 There is no charge for Anthos system logs and metrics.

-In a Anthos clusters on bare metal cluster, Anthos system logs and metrics include the following:
+In a GKE on Bare Metal cluster, Anthos system logs and metrics include the following:

 - Logs and metrics from all components in an admin cluster

 - Logs and metrics from components in these namespaces in a user cluster:

 For more information, see Pricing for Google Cloud's operations suite.